Just another WordPress site

 PATHWAYS OF INVASION:

-The jumping worm was introduced to the southern United States in the late 19th Century likely on imported plants or other horticultural materials.
-This worm species can reproduce without mating and transportation of just one individual can result in a new population.
+Jumping worms were introduced to the southern United States in the late 19th Century likely on imported plants or other horticultural materials.
+These worm species can reproduce without mating and transportation of just one individual can result in a new population.
 Their spread is enhanced through horticultural exchange and in their use as bait.

 REGIONAL DISTRIBUTION: